GreenTeaProgrammers/difflog2/backend_problems.md

     - A new API endpoint (`/detect`) was created to handle image detection requests.
     - The basic structure for loading the ONNX model and running inference is in place.
 3.  **Cleanup**: The now-redundant `mlService` directory has been removed.
+4.  **Project Repair**:
+    - The project was found in a non-buildable state.
+    - Missing `models` package was restored.
+    - Numerous build errors were fixed across multiple controllers and configuration files.

 ## Current Status & Next Steps

-The backend is now a single monolithic service, and the detection functionality has been fully implemented.
+The backend is now a single, stable, and buildable monolithic service.
+However, the final step of the ML integration remains incomplete.

-- **Image Preprocessing**: The logic to resize, normalize, and convert the input image to the required NCHW tensor format has been implemented in `backend/controllers/detection_controller.go`.
-- **Output Postprocessing**: The logic to parse the model's output tensor into bounding boxes, class labels, and confidence scores, including Non-Maximum Suppression (NMS), has been implemented.
-- **Performance Refactoring**: The detection controller has been refactored to load the ONNX model only once at application startup, instead of on every API request.
-This significantly improves the performance and reduces the latency of the `/detect` endpoint.

-The `/detect` endpoint is now fully functional and optimized.
+- **Current Status**:
+    - The project has been restored to a stable, buildable state.
+    - Core APIs (Auth, Capture, Commit, Location) are functional.
+    - The ONNX-based detection functionality (`/detect` API) has been **temporarily disabled** due to unresolved build errors related to the `onnx-go` library's API.

+- **Next Steps**:
+    - **Re-implement Detection API**: The primary task is to fix and re-enable the `/detect` endpoint.
+This requires:
+        1. Thoroughly investigating the `onnx-go` v0.5.0 API to find the correct way to run inference.
+        2. If the current library version is problematic, consider upgrading `onnx-go` or replacing it with an alternative Go-based ONNX runtime.
+        3. Once the detection logic is fixed, re-enable the controller and routes in `main.go`.